Rick Bowness: Vancouver Canucks

 The Canucks struggled to a 39–33–10 record in 2007–08, earning 88 points, and an 11th-place finish in the Western Conference and out of the playoffs by three points.

 Vancouver rebounded in 2008–09, winning the Northwest Division for the second time in three seasons, going 45–27–10, recording 100 points and third place in the Western Conference.
 In the playoffs, the Canucks swept the sixth-seeded St. Louis Blues in four games, but they lost to the fourth-seeded Chicago Blackhawks in six games in the second round.

 The 2009–10 was another very successful season for the Canucks, as the club once again won the Northwest Division with a 49–28–5 record, good for 103 points and third in the Western Conference.
 Vancouver defeated the sixth-seeded Los Angeles Kings in six games, but they lost to the second-seeded and eventual Stanley Cup champion Chicago Blackhawks in six games in the second round for the second consecutive season.

 The club had a record-breaking 2010–11 campaign, as the Canucks won the Presidents' Trophy with a 54–19–9 record, earning a club record 117 points.
 In the postseason, Vancouver defeated their rivals, the defending Stanley Cup champion and eighth-seeded Chicago Blackhawks in seven games, followed by winning a six-game series against the fifth-seeded Nashville Predators to make the Western Conference final for the first time since 1994.
-The Canucks easily defeated the second seeded San Jose Sharks in five games to clinch a berth in the 2011 Stanley Cup Finals against the third-seeded Boston Bruins.
+The Canucks easily defeated the second seeded San Jose Sharks in five games to clinch a berth in the 2011 Stanley Cup Final against the third-seeded Boston Bruins.
 In the finals for the first time since 1994, the Canucks built a 3–2 series lead but lost their last two games to lose the Stanley Cup in seven games, one win short from winning the Stanley Cup.

 In the 2011–12 season, the Canucks would win their second consecutive Presidents’ Trophy.
 Despite this, the Canucks would get defeated in five games in the first round of the 2012 playoffs by the eighth-seeded and eventual Stanley Cup champion Los Angeles Kings.

 On May 22, 2013, shortly after being swept in the first round of the playoffs by the sixth-seeded San Jose Sharks after finishing the lockout-shortened 2012–13 season as the third seed in the Western Conference, Bowness, head coach Vigneault, and assistant coach Newell Brown were all fired from their positions.